Layr-Labs/incredible-squaring-avs/README.md

 - Operator: The operator subscribes to NewTasks Events and, when a new task is created, completes it, calculates the response, signs it, and sends it to the BLS aggregation service.
 - Aggregator: The aggregator listens to NewTasks Events and, when a new task is created, initializes a new task in the BLS aggregation service.
 It also collects aggregated responses from the BLS aggregation service and sends them to the on-chain `TaskManager`, which then emits a TaskRespondedEvent.
 - Challenger: The Challenger subscribes to TaskRespondedEvents, and in case the response given by the aggregator differs from the Challenger calculated response, it raises a challenge, that calls on-chain `TaskManager`, which verifies if the aggregator response was right.
 If it was not right, then the operator that signed the task will be slashed.
-- Task generator: The one who creates new tasks for the operators (through the on-chain `TaskManager`) every certain time (10 seconds).
+- Task spammer: The one who creates new tasks for the operators (through the on-chain `TaskManager`) every certain time (10 seconds).

 Now we will focus on each to show how each one does each thing.